Roasted Acorn Flour Cookie Recipe

 How To Make Flour Out Of Acorns

-The acorns with pop and some may burst open but within 15 minutes the acorns will crack open and be ready to shell once they have cooled.
+The acorns will pop and some may burst open but within 15 minutes the acorns will crack open and be ready to shell once they have cooled.

 Boiled and Roasted Acorns